Ke'Bryan Hayes Player Props: Pirates vs. Cubs

-On Monday, Ke'Bryan Hayes (batting .333 in his past 10 games) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+On Tuesday, Ke'Bryan Hayes (.342 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
 First pitch is at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Brewers.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Ke'Bryan Hayes Game Info & Props vs. the Cubs